mjordan/islandora_workbench_docs/docs/user_management.md

 !!! warning
     By default, Islandora Workbench requires user credentials that have administrator-level permissions in the target Drupal.
 However, it is possible to avoid giving the user the administrator role; the steps required to do this are described in the "Using a non-administrator user" section below.

-    In any case, you should exercise caution when managing the Workbench user's credentials.
+    In any case, you must exercise caution when storing the Workbench user's credentials.
 As described below, Workbench provides a variety of options for managing the Drupal credentials it requires.

-    The choice of what level of privilegies to give the Workbench user, and how that user's credentials are managed, needs to be informed by your institution's cybersecurity policies and practices.
+    The choice of what role/level of privilegies to give the Workbench user, and how that user's credentials are managed, needs to be informed by your institution's cybersecurity policies and practices.
 Always consult with your local systems administrators before deciding which options to choose.

 ## Password management